winterbird-code/adbb/README.md

   * you must provide an [API key](https://fanart.tv/get-an-api-key/) either in the `init()`-call using the keyword `fanart_api_key` or by providing it in an [.netrc-file](#netrc).
   * The series/movie must be properly mapped to a tvdb/tmdb/imdb-ID in [Anime-Lists](https://github.com/Anime-Lists/anime-lists)

-The `fanart` attribute just returns the metadata from the fanart.tv api; but the `adbb.download_fanart()`-method can be used to download the actual fanart.
+The `fanart` attribute just returns a list of metadata from the fanart.tv api; but the `adbb.download_fanart()`-method can be used to download the actual fanart.
 This example downloads the first background fanart the api returned.
 The attribute is directly translated from the json API, so for structure description you should check the [fanart.tv API reference](https://fanarttv.docs.apiary.io/).
 Note that it differs slightly between series and movies.
 ```python
 import adbb